New here? Start with the complete side hustle guide →

 Choose the Right Profile Name

-Use your blog name, your personal name, or a combination of both.
-Whatever you want people to search for and recognize you by.
+Use your blog name, your own name, or a mix of both — whatever you want people to search for and recognize you by.

 Write a Keyword-Rich Bio

 Your bio is one of the most important SEO elements on your profile.
-Pinterest reads it to understand what your account is about.
+Pinterest reads it to work out what your account is about.

 Keep it clear and specific.
 Use the words your readers would actually type into the search bar.